The O.C.: Conception

 In 2002, creator Josh Schwartz met with Joseph "McG" McGinty Nichol and Stephanie Savage of production company Wonderland Sound and Vision.
 They told Schwartz they wanted to create a television show based in McG's hometown of Newport Beach, Orange County, California.
 Savage suggested producing a police or extreme sports 21 Jump Street-style show, but Schwartz knew little about the genre.
 Having had experiences with people from Newport Beach during his time at the University of Southern California, Schwartz came back to them with his own characters.

+Schwartz pitched to studios a show portraying a romance between Lucy Muñoz—whose father worked on the wealthy Atwood family's Newport estate—and Ryan Atwood.
+Warner Bros.
+Television was interested, but because of other shows that year based on a white man-Latina woman Romeo and Juliet–like romance, asked for changes.
+Schwartz and Savage modified the pitch to what they later described as The Breakfast Club set in an Orange County gated community.
 The show was pitched to Fox in August 2002.
-Fox targeted a summer launch for the show, and Doug Liman was brought in to direct the premiere after McG withdrew due to his scheduling conflicts with Charlie's Angels: Full Throttle.
-The show was confirmed for the 2003–2004 schedule in May, and an August 5, 2003 broadcast date was selected in June.
+The network targeted a summer launch for the show, and Doug Liman was brought in to direct the premiere after McG withdrew due to his scheduling conflicts with Charlie's Angels: Full Throttle.
+The show was confirmed for the 2003–2004 schedule in May, and an August 5, 2003, broadcast date was selected in June.

-Schwartz said that inspiration for the show came from being a fan of Larry Sanders, Cameron Crowe and other "quirky character-driven shows like Freaks and Geeks, Undeclared, and My So-Called Life".
-Schwartz went to college at the University of Southern California School of Cinema-Television, and later said that The O.C. was "very much based on sort of the experiences I had when I was in college" as a "Jewish kid from the East Coast ... surrounded by all these kids from Newport Beach who were water-polo players, and these very blonde girls who only wanted to date them.
+Schwartz later said that The O.C. was like a trojan horse: "The horse is a glossy nighttime soap in the tradition of Beverly Hills 90210, with bikinis and bonfires and fistfights at galas.
+The soldiers inside were our characters."
+He said that inspiration for them came from Larry Sanders, Cameron Crowe, and other "quirky character-driven shows like Freaks and Geeks, Undeclared, and My So-Called Life".
+At USC, Schwartz attended the School of Cinema-Television, and later said that The O.C. was "very much based on sort of the experiences I had when I was in college" as a "Jewish kid from the East Coast ... surrounded by all these kids from Newport Beach who were water-polo players, and these very blonde girls who only wanted to date them.
 I felt very much like an outsider."
-Although Orange County residents criticized the show's title, stating that people did not call the county by the phrase, Schwartz claims that USC students did say that they were from "The O.C."
+Although Orange County residents criticized the show's title, stating that people did not call the county by the phrase, Schwartz stated that USC students did say that they were from "The O.C."
 He also stated that Cohen family in season one resembles his own family life, adding that "The dynamic between Sandy and Seth is very much based on me and my dad."
 Schwartz reasoned that, "As much as our audience enjoys living vicariously in this wealthy world, I think the true wish fulfillment comes from wishing that they had a family like the Cohens — where the parents could be that cool and that grounded and that loving, but also real parents."